Review of pull requests#

 The core development team can be contacted by writing @ESMValGroup/esmvaltool-coreteam in a comment on an issue or pull request on GitHub.

 If you know a suitable reviewer, e.g. because your pull request fixes an issue that they opened or they are otherwise interested in the work you are contributing, you can ask them for a review by clicking the cogwheel next to ‘Reviewers’ on the pull request ‘Conversation’ tab and clicking on that person.
 When changing code, it is a good idea to ask the original authors of that code for a review.
 An easy way to find out who previously worked on a particular piece of code is to use git blame.
 GitHub will also suggest reviewers based on who previously worked on the files changed in a pull request.
-Every recipe has a maintainer and authors listed in the recipe, it is a good idea to ask these people for a review.
+All recipes contain a list of the recipe authors (and some of them in addition a list of recipe maintainers).
+It is a good idea to ask these people for a review.

 If there is no obvious reviewer, you can attract the attention of the relevant team of reviewers by writing to @ESMValGroup/tech-reviewers or @ESMValGroup/science-reviewers in a comment on your pull request.
 You can also label your pull request with one of the labels looking for technical reviewer or looking for scientific reviewer, though asking people for a review directly is probably more effective.